Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Unconditional constructions of one-ended spacetimes

-In the present construction, however, $\mathcal{H}^+$ intersects $\Sigma$, so to conclude the proof, we need to construct another spacelike hypersurface $\Sigma_0$ strictly to the past of $\Sigma$ such that $\mathcal{H}^+$ does not intersect $\Sigma_0$.
-By local well-posedness, one can solve for \eqref{1.1}--\eqref{5.1} towards the past up to a spacelike hypersurface $\Sigma_{-\ep}$, and by Cauchy stability, $\Sigma_{-\ep}$ is free of trapped or anti-trapped spheres and asymptotically flat.
-To conclude, we want to show that $\mathcal{H}^+$ extends to the past up to the center $\Gamma$ before intersecting $\Sigma_{-\ep}$, see Figure~\ref{fig:constbif2}.
+\item [Choosing a spacelike hypersurface to the future and gluing of spheres with small radii].
+In the construction of Step~\ref{Step1}, $\mathcal{H}^+$ intersects $\Sigma_{0}$, so to conclude the proof, we need to construct another spacelike hypersurface $\Sigma_{0}'$ strictly to the past of $\Sigma$ such that $\mathcal{H}^+$ does not intersect $\Sigma_{0}'$, see Figure~\ref{fig:constbif2}.